JeffersonLab/sim-recon/src/plugins/Calibration/TAGM_TW/README.md

 1. `python ccdbquery.py`

-This provides 3 files: bad-cols.txt, bad-adc.txt, and bad-tdc.txt.
+This provides 3 files: bad-cols.txt, bad-adcs/bad-adc-XXXXX.txt, and bad-tdcs/bad-tdc-XXXXX.txt.

 bad-cols.txt lists the run numbers where columns 101 and 102 are 120 and 121.

-bad-adc.txt and bad-tdc.txt list the run and channel of the bad offset.
+bad-adc-XXXXX.txt and bad-tdc-XXXXX.txt list the row and column of the bad offset.

-** Note: this is channel, not column number. ** The adc/tdc tables have 122 entries.
+## Update CCDBs that had bad values
-Channel corresponds to their entry number.
-These are typically invidual channels as they require more statistics to calibrate.
+After running `ccdbquery.py`, run `genDefaults.py` to produce updated CCDB tables for any run that contained: mis-labeled 101 and 102 columns, any offset > |50|.

-Using these files, the CCDB constants can be updated either by hand or by a custom script.
+Any value that was >|50| is now 10 and will need to be calibrated with another pass.

-For the adc/tdc offsets, it is recommended to set any large offset to 7 as that is a typical timing offset.
+The output files are contained in the directories: adc_offsets, tdc_offets, and are able to be pushed to the CCDB.

 ## Calibration validation
 After all steps are complete, a calibration validation can be performed.
 Run